 ‘Good morning’, said John.
 ‘How’s it going’? [incorrect]

-2 Use a new paragraph for a different speaker, and even if the other speaker isn’t shown, it is best to place them in a new paragraph
+2 Use a new line for a different speaker, and even if the other speaker isn’t named, it is best to place him / her on a new line.

 ‘I’m off to the cinema this evening,’ Sally informed Helen.